 This course is designed to teach students the basic mathematical concepts and methods that will assist them in using mathematics in both their personal and professional lives.
 Topics include problem solving, sets, probability, statistics, consumer mathematics, and the rudiments of college algebra.
-Prerequisite(s): MATH0010 or placement.
-(HO) (PT) (HY) (OL) Offered at Charlotte, Denver, Denver CE, Miami, Online, Providence, Providence CE
+Prerequisite(s): MATH0010 or math placement.
+(HY) (HO) (OL) Offered at Charlotte, Denver, Denver CE, Miami, Online, Providence, Providence CE